-Apple’s finally pushed its highly anticipated iOS 11.4 update for iPhone, iPad, and iPod touch and the upgrade delivers a solid list of improvements including AirPlay 2.
-It’s also brought problems.
+Apple’s iOS 11.4 update for iPhone, iPad, and iPod touch delivers a solid list of improvements including AirPlay 2.
+Its also brought problems to many iOS 11 users.

 iOS 11.4 is the company’s fourth milestone iOS 11 update and the upgrade will likely serve as the bridge between iOS 11 and Apple’s iOS 12 update.